rampun/organization-web-portal/README.md

 # Web Portal App

-A simple web portal app for organzation.
+A simple web portal app for organzation built with Laravel 8.83.27.
 The app contains the following features;

 - Manage Members
 - Mange Events